“Auto-destruct initialized. Auto-destruct will engage upon hull-breach. There will be no further warnings.”

 “Aye,” Sesh said.

-The information pooled from the Kelsor’s suite of scanners and sensors revealed a battlefield in which the battlecruiser was surrounded by four Domina cruisers, each occupying a point on a trigonal pyramid.
+The information pooled from the Kelsor’s suite of scanners and sensors revealed a battlefield in which the battlecruiser was surrounded by four Domina cruisers, each occupying a point on a tetrahedron.
 Sesh watched as streams of missiles poured from the cruisers while the Kelsor unleashed her own.
 As the missiles approached the battlecruiser, her RPDS did its best to eliminate them.
 Ultimately, the shear number of projectiles overwhelmed the Kelsor’s point-defenses, and the missiles exploded against the starship’s lumionic barriers.

 “We’re losing lumionic potential,” Sesh warned.